pulkitent/sahaj-hotel-automation-assignment/README.md

 4. Encapsulation of behaviour in some classes can be further improved

 5. Startup.java can be improved by refactoring IO into some other class

+6. More mocking and stubbing of test data in unit tests